pahud/amazon-eks-workshop/01-nodegroup/customize-nodegroup.md

 (this cluster consists of 2 on-demand nodes fron ASG and 2 spot nodes from spotfleet)

+### Scheduled Scaling with Spot Fleet

+You may configure the scheduled scaling policy of your Spot Fleet in response to the predictable traffic spikes or just set max/min to 0 for your testing/development environment for the weeekend for cost optimization.
+Check this [tweet](https://twitter.com/pahudnet/status/1043720930638188544).

 ### What's Next?

 The official Amazon EKS nodegroup cloudformation template can be found here - https://github.com/awslabs/amazon-eks-ami/blob/master/amazon-eks-nodegroup.yaml  - you can always customize your own nodegroup template based on the official one.